 Captain Kirk saves the Universe, with his love life in ruins…

-As he does an Outlander and goes back in time, meets a lovely Englishwoman and then he hopes to stop the Germans winning World War II.
+As he does an Outlander and goes back in time, meets a lovely Englishwoman and then he hopes to stop the Germans from winning World War II.

 Classic Star Trek: The City on the Edge of Forever, TrekTV and photos from Paramount Domestic Television

 If you think I’m joking, do check it out yourselves and you’ll see Joan alongside the Star Trek crew in glorious Technicolor.
 She stars – surprise, surprise – as one of Kirk’s many love interests.
 This man appears to have a love interest on every planet, but this time he claims he’s in love (again).
 Cue quizzical arched eyebrow from the Vulcan one, his crew and probably the Star Trek audience.

 in the room on the set.
 McCoy then transports himself onto a planet.
 On the crew beaming down to find him on this planet, again the inept ones can’t find him.
 This was in what should have been the quickest game of hide and seek ever.
 However, the crew discovers some old stone ruins with a bagel shaped, speaking time portal with lights.

 black and white history as we know it at its centre.
-This is the Guardian and appearing to be connected to those time distortions.
+This is the Guardian and appears to be connected to those time distortions.
 The historical movies bagel Guardian of Forever then asks for questions.
-It then answering the questions cryptically like that mentor dude in Mystery Men (1999).
+It then answers the questions cryptically like that mentor dude in Mystery Men (1999).
 Outlander‘s Claire Fraser never had it this good.

 Then Spock sees two versions of history.
-Due to McCoy altering things, history is not how it is now (and in the normal Star Trek storyline) but now one with the Germans win the war.
+Due to McCoy altering things, history is not how it is now (and in the normal Star Trek storyline) but now one with the Germans winning the war.
 This was after a delay in the Americans entering World War II and leading to a win for Nazi Germany.
 This is despite Edith starting a Pacifist movement.

 and overacting from the Shatner one.
 Then, as if by magic, McCoy arrives… and meets Edith.